 The Alzheimer’s Playbook

 National research shows that only one of ten caregivers has any type of instruction or information to help combat the challenges with the many behavioral patterns of a person who is dealing with memory loss.
-Download this free, practical guide of instructions that helps prepare caregivers for what they are going to face in each stage of Alzheimer’s disease, particularly for the challenges of the middle and latter stages of Alzheimer’s.
+This practical guide of instructions that helps prepare caregivers for what they are going to face in each stage of Alzheimer’s disease, particularly for the challenges of the middle and latter stages of Alzheimer’s.

 Alzheimer’s from the Inside Out